avichalp/ethernaut-ctf/README.md

       balances[msg.sender] -= _amount;
   }
   ```

-  As we see that the msg.sender can `receive` the amount first.
+As we can see that the msg.sender can `receive` the amount first.
 Before it gets reduced from the balances map.

-  The receiver (msg.sender), one who calls withdraw, to exploit can call the withdraw in its `receive` function.
-  The checks that balances[msg.sender] >= _amount will always pass in this case.
-The account, with such a
-  `receive` function can drain the Reentrance contract until there is no more balance left.
+The receiver (msg.sender), the one who calls withdraw, to exploit the vulnerability, can call the withdraw again in its `receive` function.
+The check `balances[msg.sender] >= _amount` will always pass in this case.
+The [contract](https://github.com/avichalp/ethernaut-ctf/blob/master/contracts/Reentrance.sol#L31), with such a `receive` function can drain the Reentrance contract until there is no more balance left.

 ### [Elevator](https://github.com/avichalp/ethernaut-ctf/blob/master/src/main/ctf/ethernaut/elevator.cljs)

-We have the definition of Elevator and an interface of Building.
+We have the definition of Elevator contract and an interface of the Building contract.
 We can the implementation of Building contract that conforms to the given interface.

-Since we are provding the implementation we can alwalys return `false` from the `isTopFloor` function.
+Since we are providing the (malicious) [implementation](https://github.com/avichalp/ethernaut-ctf/blob/master/contracts/Building.sol) we can always return `false` from the `isTopFloor` function.

 ### [Privacy](https://github.com/avichalp/ethernaut-ctf/blob/master/src/main/ctf/ethernaut/privacy.cljs)

-Like in the Vault Puzzle, we use getStorageAt to read the storage slots.
+Like in the [Vault](https://github.com/avichalp/ethernaut-ctf#vault) puzzle, we use getStorageAt to read the storage slots.

 ### [Gatekeeper](https://github.com/avichalp/ethernaut-ctf/blob/master/src/main/ctf/ethernaut/gatekeeper_one.cljs)